-- The award is made annually to a member of the Society who has made a definite contribution to the advancement of transportation engineering, either in research, planning, design, or construction.
+- The award is given annually to a member of the Society who has made a definitive contribution to the advancement of transportation engineering, either in research, planning, design, or construction.
 These contributions may have been made either in the form of papers or other written presentation, or through specific actions that have served to advance transportation engineering.
 Candidates must be members in good standing at the time of nomination.

 To nominate, submit the following: